 Everyone craves to lead a well-balanced life but in the true sense of the word, achieving balance can be elusive due to the very busy, time-demanding, fast-paced modern world we find ourselves in.

 I have had my fair share of imbalance in an attempt to want to juggle everything; from being a 9to5er to starting a family, to nurturing start-up businesses and being financially independent, to keeping up with friends and family, to developing spiritually, personally and professionally.
 The list goes on and these often feels like a never-ending rat race.
-To be honest, I got burned out and that taught me to slow down, put my well-being into perspective and learn more productive ways to take control of my life.
+To be honest, I got burned out and that taught me to slow down, put the quality of my life into perspective and learn more MEANINGFUL, WHOLESOME and PRODUCTIVE ways to take control of my life.

-If you are at a point where everything feels chaotic and the idea of work-life balance seems totally out of reach, here are some reasons you might be struggling and how you can bring in more balance in your life.
+If you are at a point where everything feels chaotic and the idea of work-life harmony seems totally out of reach, here are some reasons you might be struggling and how you can bring in more harmony in your life.

 You Haven’t Defined What Balance Truly Means To You.